Frostbyte8/SeasonalLights/readme.md

   - Remember, you can have up to 8 bulb images per side, that should hopefully help.
 - Works only on your primary monitor.
 - For now: Updates at 250ms.
+- You will still have to use Holiday Lights to make bulbs.

 ## Eventual Features